1) Do we accept Housing Choice Vouchers (Section 8)?

 11) What steps are necessary for a friend or relation to move in with you?

 Each adult (18 and over) must fill out an application and be approved BEFORE moving in.
 So your roommate must do the same.
 Find the application link on the homepage of our website at westurbanmanagement.com or in each listing under "apply now."
-Note that occupancy limits for each rental unit will be strictly enforced.
+Keep in mind that occupancy limits for each rental unit still apply and will be strictly enforced.